Maryland Special Needs Planning Attorneys

 - Not inviting family to contribute to a Special Needs Trust: Other family members can assist in the future care of a special needs family member through contributions, or including the Special Needs Trust in their own estate plans.

 - Relying on the rest of the family after you are gone: The only constant with family dynamics is that they change over time.
 There are often complicated emotional, financial, and timing considerations involved with committing to care for a special needs family member in the future.
 Without a specific plan and proper financial support in place, your loved one’s future is not secure.

 - Choosing the wrong Successor Trustee: A major component of a Special Needs Trust is selecting a Successor Trustee to take over after you have passed.
 Too often, individuals who lack proper ethical standards due to greed or circumstances – even family members – will take advantage of their power over the Special Needs Trust.

 It is sometimes advisable for an independent professional Trustee, like an attorney, CPA or Trust Company, to act as a Trustee or Successor Trustee to a Special Needs Trust.
 Because family dynamics are often so complicated, it is sometimes in the best interest of the special needs individual to have an independent person act as the Trustee or Successor Trustee of a Special Needs Trust.
 This way, not only can the family do what they do best, i.e., love the individual with special needs, but you can better ensure that the terms of the Special Needs Trust will be followed, and that the Trustee will act independent of any internal family complications.
 Still, only an independent professional Trustee with a high level of knowledge regarding the legalities and ethical considerations of serving as Trustee should be entrusted with this great responsibility.
-The attorneys at Altman & Associates have over 20 years of experience working with families to establish and execute long-term special needs planning goals – especially through Special Needs Trusts.
+Our firm has over 20 years of experience working with families to establish and execute long-term special needs planning goals – especially through Special Needs Trusts.

 For more information, visit their Special Needs Answer site.